DIY-NAMICsystem/Hardware_Documentation/Chapter_2.Modifying_Rodent_Cage/README.md

     <b><i>End Goal:</b> Picture of the completed modified cage after attaching the U-channels </i>
 </p>

-Now it’s time to attach the U-Channels.

-For our cages, you will need to cut three pieces of U-channels.
 Two U-channels (11.3cm long) will go on the sides and one U-channel (10.3cm long) will go on the bottom.

-The U-channels will serve as guides for our plexiglass when we slide it in.
-Therefore, we want all three of them to align together and flat with the surface of the cage.
-It is easier to align all three of them together if we attach the bottom one first.
-That’s what we will do first.

-After attaching the bottom U-channel, let’s attach the side U-channels.
-Align the side U-channels by using the bottom U-channel as a reference point.
+The U-channels serve as guides for the plexiglassto be slid in.
+Therefore, all three should be aligned and flat with the surface of the cage.
+It is easier to align all three of them together if the bottom is attached first.
+Then, align the side U-channels by using the bottom U-channel as a reference point.

 <p align="center">
     <img title = "u1" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_2.Modifying_Rodent_Cage/imgs/U-3.png?raw=true" align=center width=300/><br><br>